 We would love to work with any customer who is willing to participate, but unfortunately due to our team's location and time zones, we can only work with Europe, North America, Latin America, Australia, and the Far-East.
 We are not able to work with our customers in the Asian sub-continent, or the Middle East.
 We apologize for this.

 Most of our studies run for one hour, though occasionally we run 30 minute sessions too.
 The duration of your session would be discussed ahead of time.

 If you would like to participate in a usability study, we require you to sign a Feedback Agreement (FBA).
 Among other things, the document states you will not share details discussed in the session, and that we have your permission to record the session.

 Your face is never seen or recorded.
 We only record the phone conversation and your on-screen activity using the SAP Support Portal.
 These recordings help us analyze the results of the study in order to recommend improvements.
 Video is a great way to show the project teams how customers actually use the support website and the applications on the site.
 The recordings are never shared outside SAP.

 That's impossible, because we're not testing you, we're testing the interface.
 There are no right and wrong answers.
 You also can't hurt the researcher's feelings with any comments you want to make.
 We encourage open, honest feedback.

 Sometimes you may not fit the profile we are looking for (e.g. if we want to test with super administrators, and you aren't one).
 If you like, we'll keep you on the list and contact you for a future study.

 We'll add you to our list of potential usability participants and email or call you as soon as we have a study that seems like a good fit for you.

 You can definitely say that you participated in a usability study with SAP Support but you can't discuss any specifics of that study.
-All participants are required to sign a Non-Disclosure Agreement (NDA) before testing.
-The NDA states that you won't discuss the details of the study with anyone outside SAP.
+All participants are required to sign a Feedback Agreement (FBA) before testing.
+The FBA states that you won't discuss the details of the study with anyone outside SAP.
 We appreciate your understanding.